-I remember my surprise at reading those words back in June.
-In my July 14, Inside Out column, I listed ten reasons why I believed Loudoun County would ultimately get Metrorail.
+I remember my surprise at reading those words back in June. why I believed Loudoun County would ultimately get Metrorail.

 When I was compiling my list, I considered another one that didn’t quite make my Top Ten: “Because Ken Reid says it will happen.”